-Any member of the Society preparing a formal report relating to the field of general insurance.
+Any member of the Society preparing a formal report relating to the field of general insurance, other than an Actuarial Function Report (AFR) in connection with an undertaking's compliance with Article 48 (1) of the Solvency II Directive and paragraph 8 of Article 272 of the Commission delegated regulation (EU) 2015/35, in relation to which ASP INS-1 applies.
 It applies equally whether the member is acting as an employee, director, owner or third-party contractor to an organisation.